Computer model locks in Vikings vs. Packers picks, score prediction, SGP for NFL Week 12

 The 6-3-1 Green Bay Packers aim to stay in the hunt for the NFC North when they face the division rival Minnesota Vikings in Week 12 of the NFL season.
 Green Bay has had an up-and-down campaign with big wins and strange losses while Minnesota is having a rough year after winning 14 games in 2024.

 Kickoff from Lambeau Field is set for 1 p.m.
 ET on FOX.
 The Packers are 6.5-point favorites, according to the latest Vikings vs. Packers odds.
 The over/under for total points scored is 41.5.
+The Packers are -292 money line favorites (risk $292 to win $100), while the Vikings are +235 underdogs.
 Before making any Vikings vs. Packers picks, make sure you check out the NFL picks from the SportsLine Projection Model.

 Click here to bet Vikings vs. Packers at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: